 View the City Model Video Tutorial on our Resources page

 View examples of other City Models in the Gallery for inspiration

 City Model Requirements

-- Although a small number of individual pieces from previous competition models may be reused, models must be a new representation of a future city and built from the baseboard up.
+- While a small number of individual pieces from previous competition models may be reused, models must be a new representation of a future city and built from the bare baseboards up.

-For more on the City Model, download the Program Handbook from the Resources section.
+For the full list of rules and details on the City Model, download the Program Handbook after registering.